katerasrael/gretacierge/README.md

 ```

 Add -DGPIO_NEW=ON (default is ON) to the cmake args.
 Turn it OFF, to get back to the original GPIO-handling.
+Note: don't start the pigpiod-daemon (via systemctl start pigpiod) as catcierge can't access it.
+Catcierge will handle it on its own.